kamibrumi/kamiBrumi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Candidate in Computer Science working with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab @ Tufts University (VALT), a visiting PhD student in the [Visual Computing Group @ Harvard University](https://vcg.seas.harvard.edu/), and the co-founder and organizer of [Boston Vis](https://bostonvis.org/).
+I'm a PhD Candidate in Computer Science working with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab @ Tufts University (VALT), a research affiliate in the [MIT Visualization Group](https://vis.csail.mit.edu/), a visiting PhD student in the [Visual Computing Group @ Harvard University](https://vcg.seas.harvard.edu/), and the co-founder and organizer of [Boston Vis](https://bostonvis.org/).

 In my research, I challenge traditional approaches to visualization design that often focus on highly specialized solutions for specific users, data, and tasks.
 Instead, I aim to transform the visualization design process into a systematic mapping from a problem space to a design space, particularly within the domain of decision-making.
 By applying qualitative research methods, I have found that my framework effectively describes decision-making problems, enables comparisons, and supports informed design decisions.